Phone-GWP-group

 • Availability of space required

-• Ongoing loss / replacement cost
+• Ongoing loss and replacement costs

-So should you choose single trip or returnable packaging?
+So, should you choose single-trip or returnable packaging?

 The answer to this really depends on the scale and nature of your business.